Beth Cavener Stichter: Biography

-Cavener would spend the next few years honing her artistic style and research through a series of apprenticeships and fellowships in Nashville, Tennessee, and at the Charles H. Cecil Studios in Florence, Italy.
+Cavener would spend the next few years honing her artistic style and research through a series of apprenticeships and fellowships.
+She continued her formal education at the Charles H. Cecil Studios in Florence, Italy.
+In Nashville, Tennessee, studying under the sculptor Alan LeQuire cavener progressed in bronze casting and mold making.
 Trained in the classical atelier style throughout her studies, Cavener became restless with the more traditional methods of sculpting and casting, focused exclusively on the human form.
 Returning to the raw material of clay, Cavener began developing a method of working solid on increasingly complex armatures that allowed her to explore more complex gestures.
+Cavener’s emergence into the art world was mirrored by her mother, who she displayed with in Nashville.
+Cavener's work around 1999 used insect forms, inspired by their prevalence in the scientific textbooks she was raised around.
+The insect forms addressed human emotions from a foreign form.
 Cavener spent four years in Columbus, Ohio, independently developing her work and searching for a conceptual link to her interest human psychology and social structures.

 Cavener enrolled in graduate school at The Ohio State University, where she received her Master's in Fine Arts degree in ceramics between 2000 and 2002.
 Her thesis exhibition, "tremble shiver," made the transition from working with the human figure to using human-scaled portrayals of the animal body to express human emotion and psychological portraits.
+Cavener’s work in graduate school cemented her shift to animal forms.
+She assigned three animals to three archetypes of human personalities, a hare as the victim, a boar the bully, and a goat as the manipulator.
+These character types could be subverted and used to explore the viewer's position as the one assigning these roles.

 After receiving her MFA, Cavener spent two years as a resident artist at the Archie Bray Foundation for the Ceramic Arts from 2000-2002, and then completed a brief Guest Artist residency at The Clay Studio in Philadelphia, Pennsylvania, in 2004.
 She then traveled for residencies in Jingdezhen, China (2008), La Meridiana, Certaldo, Italy (2012), and at the Shigaraki Ceramic Cultural Park in Shigaraki, Japan (2013).
 Cavener opened the exhibition, "The Other", in November 2017, with 5 new major pieces.

 In addition to her full-time studio practice, Cavener opened a group professional studio space in 2014 under the name Studio 740 in Helena, MT, in order to mentor and support young emerging artists.
 She is vocal about the lack of funding for young artists and has completed two successful crowd-funding initiatives, one in partnership with United States Artists (USA) in 2011 and another self-directed initiative using Patreon, to support the artists in residence of Studio 740.